NaveenKumar-Y/GCP_terraform_CI-CD/Task-1_CI-CD-Terraform/README.md

 - The variable groups were attached to respective stage scops in the pipeline variable groups.

 ![](images/20220923112540.png)
-- The TEST stage consists of 7 tasks as follows.
+- The TEST stage consists of 7 tasks as follows:

 ![](images/20220923110838.png)